hodgkinr/basic-google-chat/README.md

 In GitHub Codespaces, go to **Settings > Secrets and variables > Codespaces** and add:
 - `GEMINI_API_KEY`: Your Google API Key.

+🔑 Step-by-Step: Adding your Gemini Key
+Go to your Repository on GitHub.com: Make sure you are on the main page of your project (not inside the Codespace editor).

+Click "Settings": This is the last tab in the top navigation bar (next to "Insights").

+Find "Secrets and variables": On the left-hand sidebar, scroll down to the Security section.
+Click the arrow next to Secrets and variables to expand it.

+Click "Codespaces": You will see three options (Actions, Codespaces, Dependabot).
+You must choose Codespaces for the key to work inside your editor.

+New Repository Secret: Click the green button that says New repository secret.

+Enter the Details:

+Name: GEMINI_API_KEY (It must be exactly this for the app.py code to find it).

+Secret: Paste your key from Google AI Studio here.

+Add Secret: Click the Add secret button.

+🔄 Important: Refreshing your Codespace
+GitHub does not automatically "push" new secrets into an active Codespace for security reasons.

+Go back to your open Codespace tab.

+A notification might pop up in the bottom right saying "Secrets have changed.
+Reload to apply."
+Click Reload.

+If you don't see the popup: Close the Codespace tab and reopen it from your GitHub repo.
+This "reboots" the environment with your new key.

+🧪 How to verify it worked
+To make sure the key is actually there, type this into your Codespace terminal:

+echo $GEMINI_API_KEY
+If it prints out your key (or a part of it), you are ready to run python app.py!

 ### 3. Installation

 ```bash